 What is a web scraping tool?

 A web scraper can be easily understood as a tool that helps you quickly grab and turn any unstructured data you see on the web into structured formats, such as Excel, text or CVS.
-One most recognized value of a web scraping tool is really to free one from unrealistically tedious copy and pasting work that could have taken forever to finish.
+One of the most recognized values of a web scraping tool is really to free one from unrealistically tedious copy-and-pasting work that could have taken forever to finish.
 The process can be automated to the point where the data you need will get delivered to you on schedule in the format required.

 There are many different web scraping tools available, some require more technical backgrounds and others are developed by non-coders.
 I will go into great depth comparing the top five web scraping tools I’ve used before including how each of them is priced and what’s included in the various packages.

 So what are some ways that data can be used to create values?